Long- and Short-Term Health Effects & Dangers of Cocaine Use

 • Worsening of asthma.

-• Damage to the lung that can include, rupture of air sacs inside the lungs as well as inflammation and scarring of the lungs.
+• Lung damage, including ruptured air sacs inside the lungs, as well as inflammation and scarring of the lungs.

 Short-Term Effects of Cocaine

-The short-term effects of cocaine include euphoria, being more talkative, and feeling more energetic and alert.7 It also causes short-term physiological changes: constricted blood vessels, dilated pupils, and increases in body temperature, blood pressure and heart rate.7,8
+The short-term effects of cocaine include euphoria, being more talkative, and feeling more energetic and alert.7 It also causes short-term physiological changes, such as constricted blood vessels and dilated pupils, as well as increased body temperature, blood pressure, and heart rate.7,8

 Adverse short-term effects may also be experienced, and the risk of adverse effects increases with larger doses or higher frequency use.
 Effects may include:7